 “The advice and consent process has gone off the rails.
 This is a case of first impression – and last resort – to stop the unnecessary intrusion of the Executive branch in violation of separation of powers and to restore the deliberative process envisioned by the Framers of the Constitution for adv ice and consent,” said Cyrus Mehri.

 Specifically, the lawsuit names as defendants President Donald J. Trump; Majority Leader Mitch McConnell and Judiciary Committee Chairman Chuck Grassley, who worked with the Trump White House to conceal documents; and William Burck, a lawyer and personal friend of Kavanaugh’s who has been screening Kavanaugh’s documents on behalf of the Bush and Trump White Houses.
 It also names Julie Adams, Secretary of the Senate; and Michael Stenger, Senate Sergeant at Arms, as agents of McConnell and Grassley; and the National Archives, as an indispensable party in producing the documents.

 The lawsuit relies on the Federalist Papers and Supreme Court decisions written by Justices Kennedy, Scalia and Souter outlining the carefully calibrated process envisioned by the Framers of the U.S. Constitution for the Senate’s role to provide advice and consent.
 The suit emphasizes “Three Acts of Direct Interference” by which President Donald Trump, the Senate leaders who conspired with the White House, and lawyer William Burck concealed from the U.S. Senate vast troves of documents necessary for Senators to fulfill their constitutional duty, violating the separation of powers and the adv ice and consent clause.

 Judge U.W.
 Clemon and Joanna Wasik worked with Cyrus Mehri on the team that brought the suit.
-A copy can be found here.

 Media coverage included: